bet01/workshops/elixir/README.md

 There are two main reasons we will focus on.

 ### Reason 1
-The first reason has nothing to do with Elixir, but rather the Erlang Virtual Machine on which it runs.
+The first reason has nothing to do with the Elixir language, but rather the Erlang Virtual Machine on which it runs.
+The Erlang Virtual Machine is built from the ground up to handle distributed and concurrent processing.
+It also makes use of lightweight Erlang processes (not to be confused with Operating System processes).
+It also follows the Actor Model, where the processes can be considered the actors. https://en.wikipedia.org/wiki/Actor_model

 ### Reason 2
+Elixir is a modern functional language.
+It is concise, implements pattern matching at a function level, and generally is a great language to read once you get the hang of it.

+### Should everything be in Elixir?

+Not necessarily.
+If it fits what you are doing and you need distributed highly concurrent code, then it will be great.
+Otherwise if you are already proficient in C# and C# will do the job well, then there's no need to switch.
+Both languages/technologies have their place.

 ## Tools